terra-submersa/odm-report-shot-coverage/README.md

 ### Browsing through the results

 Open the `odm_report/shot_coverage/index.html` file and mouse over the shot position (blue dots) to see the image.
 Click on one or more shot to display the ground boundaries.

 ### Limitations

+#### No ray tracing

 The shot boundaries are estimated based on the shot position and rotation, and the 2.5d model, but without ray tracing.
 Therefore, The extent of the shot boundaries is projected behind a higher structure.

 Our purpose was at first to tackle rather flat area, shot from above.
 Therefore, this limitation is not a big deal in such situations.

+#### Perspective projection

+To map x,y,z points from the 2.5d model onto camera pixels, we use the [*perspective* model](https://opensfm.readthedocs.io/en/latest/geometry.html#camera-models), as I have not found the information for other projections (such as the *Brown*, used by the GoPro).

 ## Author

 Alexandre Masselot (alexandre.masselot@gmail.com), with the help of the vibrant ODM community.

 ## License

 MIT